DataDog/dd-trace-rb/docs/DevelopmentGuide.md

 ## Testing

-The test suite uses both [Minitest](https://github.com/seattlerb/minitest) and [RSpec](https://rspec.info/) tests to verify the correctness of both the core trace library and its integrations.
+The test suite uses [RSpec](https://rspec.info/) tests to verify the correctness of both the core trace library and its integrations.

-Minitest is deprecated in favor of RSpec; all new tests should be written in RSpec, and only existing minitests should be updated.

 ### Writing tests